blockblaz/native-quickstart/README.md

 - `data/l1/` - L1 node data
 - `data/l2/` - L2 node data
 - `data/sequencer/` - Sequencer data
+- `data/jwt.hex` - JWT secret for Engine API authentication (auto-generated)

 To start fresh:
 ```bash
 ./start-devnet.sh --clean-data
 ```

+**Note**: Using `--clean-data` will also remove the JWT secret file, generating a new one on the next run.

 ## Genesis File